 Insert the u shaped wire into the two holes in the replacement sleeper then bend 90 degrees. (a replacement sleeper not glued into the baseboard hole is shown for clarity)

-u shaped wire inserted into holes in replacement sleeper.
+The u shaped wire is inserted into the holes in the replacement sleeper.

 Mount the servo motor under the baseboard so that the centre hole on its crank arm lines up with one of the lengths of piano wire protruding under the baseboard.